pschneider86/pschneider86.github.io/_pages/about.md

 title: About me
 permalink: /about/
 ---
 Hi, my name is Patrick!
 I'm a Cloud Solutions Architect by day, coffee nerd by choice, and part-time firefighter when duty calls.
-I'm based in the southern part of Stuttgart.
+I'm based in the southern part of Stuttgart, Germany.

 <img src="../images/patrick_generated.jpeg" alt="Patrick Schneider" width="250">